Marko-Korn/cafe-wifi-web/README.md

 # Cafe-Wifi-Web
 A website of coffee places made in Python using Flask, Bootstrap and SQLAlchemy.
-We also created an API that serves data on coffee.
+Also created an API that serves and edits data.
 The main purpose of this project was to get more comfortable with using SQLAlchemy and creating an API.

 # Main page